AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/create-plan.md

 ## Step 4: Start your migration

-1. Make sure that the Data Migration Tool has a network access to connect to Magento 1 and Magento 2 databases.
+1. Make sure that the [!DNL Data Migration Tool] has a network access to connect to Magento 1 and Magento 2 databases.
 Open the corresponding ports in your firewall.

-1. Stop all activities in the Magento 1.x Admin Panel, except for order management, such as shipping, creating invoice, credit memos, etc (the list of allowed activities can be extended by adjusting settings of the Delta mode in the Data Migration Tool). **Note:** such activities must not be resumed until your Magento 2 store goes live.
+1. Stop all activities in the Magento 1.x Admin Panel, except for order management, such as shipping, creating invoice, credit memos, etc (the list of allowed activities can be extended by adjusting settings of the Delta mode in the [!DNL Data Migration Tool]). **Note:** such activities must not be resumed until your Magento 2 store goes live.

 1. We recommend to stop all Magento 1.x cron jobs.